 If the parent is required to provide supplemental evidence to support the application (e.g. a baptismal certificate), this evidence should be provided at the time of application.
-If not provided, evidence may be sought by the governing body following the closing date for applications.

-Bishop Chadwick Catholic Education Trust This information must have been correct at the date of closing for applications.
+If not provided, evidence may be sought by the admissions authority following the closing date for applications.
+This information must have been correct at the date of closing for applications.

-All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15 January 2023.
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15 January 2025.